This fashionista doesn’t let anyone dampen her dreams — and it’s working for her so far, including being namesake to a denim design at The Buckle.

 Working in New York also strengthened her resolve to start her career in a fashion hub.

 After graduation she accepted a short internship with The Buckle in Kansas City.
-She left her mark on their clothing line, designing a denim that the store named “The Burdette.” en she headed to Chicago.
+She left her mark on their clothing line, designing a denim that the store named “The Burdette.”
+Then she headed to Chicago.

 Her job path started at a suburban Nordstrom’s job, then to the Nordstrom hub on Michigan Avenue and finally to Trunk Club where she found her passion.